Wastewater - private equity’s new black gold in U.S. shale

 “When capital discipline is higher on the priority list, it’s very attractive to monetize” water management assets, said Benjamin Shattuck, an analyst at consultancy Wood Mackenzie.

-The average frack job now consumes 13 million gallons (49 million liters), up 40 percent in two years, according to a Reuters analysis of Permian producers’ data reported to FracFocus.org.
+The average frack job now consumes 13 million gallons (49 million litres), up 40 percent in two years, according to a Reuters analysis of Permian producers’ data reported to FracFocus.org.

 That translates to water bills in the Permian Basin soaring 17 percent this year to $14 billion, according to consultancy IHS Markit, more than three times what North American producers spent last year on sand to frack their wells.